Leah9/battleships/README.md

 # BATTLESHIPS
 ### Battleships in python terminal

+### This was one of my first Python applications and part of a Codecademy Python course.

 First playable version allows a player to play against the CPU.
 The CPU player is not very good at all and most players should be able to win.

 Each player has 5 ships randomly placed in the play area.